ElkeDeZitter/Xtrapol8/README.md

   phenix.python <folder/to/Xtrapol8>X8_gui.py Xtrapol8.phil
   ```
   * or the input file can be loaded from within XtrapolG8 via the File menu:
-  File -> Open Phil
+  "File" -> "Open Phil"

-* XtrapolG8 can also be used to inspect results from a former run, independent on whether it was run via the GUI or the command line:
+* XtrapolG8 can also be used to inspect results from a former run, independent on whether it was run via the GUI or the command line:\\
-  File -> Load Results
+  "File" -> "Load Results"

 <!-- LICENSE -->